purpleponker/Northline_eLandings/instrs/tLandings.md

-## tLandings configuration and signin
+## tLandings configuration and sign in
 not yet implemented